account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe.txt

 //================================================================================================
-15. Js/Css minify Laravel Mix
+15. Js/Css, minify, Laravel Mix
    Works so muck like Browserify + Gulp.......
     All Development css/js (js/css u're changing) are located in /resources/assets/.
 They are not included to index.php (\resources\views\layouts).
 	Included css/js are in /public.
 To convert Development assets to Production(to minify, concatenate), run => npm run production